ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-iis.md

 - Database (this will use the database used by the application to act as a queue)
 - Redis

 - **Sync**, or synchronous, is the default queue driver which runs a queued job within your existing process.
 With this driver enabled, you effectively have no queue as the queued job runs immediately.
-When a small number of incoming and outgoing mail functionalities operated by the system, this sync method can be used.
+When a small number of incoming and outgoing mail functionalities are operated by the system, this sync method can be used.

 - **Database** driver stores queued jobs in the database.
 In Database queue multiple users need to work on a pool of records in a queue to process them.
 The records in the queue are in an unprocessed state.
 After the user worked on any record, that record is in completed state and is removed from the queue.
 - Database Queue option lets the emails queue to execute using First in First out (FIFO) method and sends emails to the clients one by one.